saneax/blog-saneax-source/content/projects/on-prem-cloud.md

 tags: ["openstack", "llm", "kaas", "automation"]
 cover:
   image: "/images/covers/scorelabs-cloud.webp"
-  alt: "Scorelabs Cloud architecture diagram"
+  alt: "On Prem Cloud architecture diagram"
-  caption: "Scorelabs Cloud — bridging OpenStack and Kubernetes for AI workloads."
+  caption: "On Prem Cloud — bridging OpenStack and Kubernetes for AI workloads."
 ---

-**Scorelabs Cloud** is an R&D initiative to unify multiple OpenStack clusters into a managed, multi-tenant platform.
+**On Prem Cloud** is an R&D initiative to unify multiple OpenStack clusters into a managed, multi-tenant platform.
 It delivers **Kubernetes-as-a-Service**, **storage**, and **AI inference APIs** over on-prem infrastructure — optimized for **CPU inference** to reduce GPU dependency and cost.

 ### Core Features